 The rotor stator needs to be matched with the sample volume.
 Product literature suggests that samples as small as 30 µl can be homogenized, but in practice that volume isn't practical.
 Generally samples of 200 µl up to many liters can be processed, but the correct attachment is needed.
 Assuming the correct rotor stator is available, place the sample in a tube or beaker that is sufficiently narrow so that the slots on the bottom of the rotor stator are easily submersed.

 If protein degradation is an issue, the sample container can be placed on ice turning the processing.
 The shaft will generate heat, thus cooling the sample can slow down unwanted reactions.

 Turn the homogenizer on low and slowly work the rotor stator into the sample.
 Avoid raising the rotor stator out of the buffer as air will be whipped into the homogenate.
 Air and frothing can be detrimental to many proteins.

 The speed can be slowly increased so that the homogenate circulates through the tip of the rotor stator.
 Harder, more resilient tissues will need more processing to breakdown fibrils.

 Homogenization can be optimized by measuring the release of cellular enzymes.
 We commonly use lactate dehydrogenase to measure homogenization efficiency.
 A time course assay can be performed on the homogenate and assayed for enzyme release.
-For more on the LDH assay see this link.
+For more on the assay see the Lactate Dehydrogenase Protocol.